 After preparation of the samples was complete, they were stored frozen until a suitable analytical method was developed.
 The first part of this development process was to investigate SEC methods capable of reproducibly resolving both the free PEG and PEGylated proteins.
 Although several of the methods evaluated successfully resolved these species, the presence of non-volatile buffer salts made them unsuitable for PEG analysis with charged aerosol detection.
 The focus was then shifted to the 2D approach.
 The MW of the PEG reagent used was ~500 so this peak should elute near the front edge of the salt peak.
-The SEC column was chosen based on its ability to reproducibly elute the protein and buffer salts in less than 10 min using volatile mobile phase conditions (Figure 3).
+The SEC column was chosen based on its ability to reproducibly elute the protein and buffer salts in less than 10 minutes using volatile mobile phase conditions (Figure 3).

-Figure 3.
+FIGURE 3.
 Analysis of PEGylated IgG sample using MAbPac SEC-1 column.

-The 500 μL loop shown in Figure 2 was filled with the analytes of interest in 1.1 min due to the small internal diameter low flow rate column used in this method.
+The 500 μ L loop shown in Figure 2 was filled with the analytes of interest in 1.1 minutes due to the small internal diameter low flow rate column used in this method.
 The valves were then switched and the contents of the loop were transferred onto the C8 column.
 The success of the method depends on the elution properties of the PEG species and the organic content of both the SEC and initial conditions of the C8.
-When the organic content of the first dimension was similar to the elution strength of the compound of interest, transferring the contents of the 500 μL loop resulted in poor retention or peak broadening on the C8 column due to volume overloading.
-In this case, the organic strength of the transfer solvent was lower than the starting conditions of the C8 and was below the elution threshold of the PEG.
-Thus, the compound focused on the head of the C8 column while the buffer salts and other polar materials eluted early.
-Gradient conditions used for elution of the PEG were similar to those that would be used in a normal 1D reversed phase method (Figure 4).
+When the organic content of the 1st dimension is similar to the elution strength of the compound of interest, transferring the contents of the 500 μ L loop would result in poor retention or peak broadening on the C8 column.
+In this case, the organic strength of the transfer solvent is lower than the starting conditions of the C8 and is below the elution threshold of the PEG.
+Thus, the compound focuses on the head of the column while the buffer salts and other polar materials elute early.
+Gradient conditions used for elution of the PEG are similar to those that would be used in a normal 1D reversed phase method (Figure 4).